Momentum-Team-15/Mongoose-Frontend/SOCIALSUSHI.md

 Link to Social Sushi's GitHub Repository: [https://github.com/Momentum-Team-15/mongoose-frontend]

+Clone the project from GitHub to your desired local repo.

 ## Developer Instructions

-Social Sushi is a social media platform where users display message cards.
+Social Sushi is a social media platform where users can display message cards.

+Run [npm install] in the terminal within your local project repo.
+Use [npm start] in the terminal to run the project on a local server.

+This project utilizes the npm software framework.
+Please see below for additional npm instructions.

 ## Available Scripts